katma889/LW-assembly-pipeline/README.md

 4	          2,210,541	     10.6	        1300	                13.4

 ```
-Then we ran nanlolyse in the guppy basecalled fast files to remove lama DNA CS (control) from our fastq file.
+Then we ran 'NanoLyse' in the guppy basecalled fast files to remove lama DNA CS (control) from our fastq file.

-`Script for nanolyze`
+`Script for NanoLyse`

 ```
 #!/bin/bash -e